carlosEduardoRincon/carlosEduardoRincon/README.md

 <div>
   <p>
-    I work as a mid-level backend developer at one of the largest banks in the world.
+    I work as a mid-level backend developer at one of the largest banks in Brazil.
 My main responsibilities involve the development and optimization of backend systems, where I actively contribute to the development lifecycle.
   </p>
   <p>
     As Max Weber said, "Man would not have attained the possible unless time and again he had reached out for the impossible."
 It is in this spirit that I dedicate myself daily to seeking innovative and efficient solutions for the projects I participate in.